 So, instead of complaining, we do.
 We figure out a way to make it work.
-Spending countless of hours watching YouTube videos and searching Google until we find solutions that may work for us.
+We spend countless hours watching YouTube videos and searching Google until we find solutions that may work for us.
 We invest in business coaches, consultants, and strategists to help in areas we cannot.
 Simply put, giving up is not an option, so we audit and edit and continue to do so until we are successful in our endeavors.
 Even then, when we do reach success, we know that at the end of the day, no one cares.
 If we succeed, we celebrate it in silence.
 If we fail, we lick our wounds in silence.
-Yes, your family and friends will offer their congratulations but the burdens of small business ownership are ours to bear.
+Yes, your family and friends will offer their congratulations, but the burdens of small business ownership are ours to bear.

-One thing they all have in common is, they – much like yourself – are busy building their own empires, thus bringing us back to the notion that ultimately no one cares.
-No one will love your business quite like you will.
+One thing they all have in common is, they – much like yourself – are busy building their empires, thus bringing us back to the notion that ultimately no one cares.
+No one will love your business quite as you will.
 No one will wish you more triumphant success quite like you, yourself, will.
 Having expectations that others will work as hard as you will and “go to bat” for your business the way you will is the wrong mindset to have.

 So, today and every single day of this journey, I urge you to remember that there is nothing more amazing than owning your triumphs and failures with your head held high.
 Knowing that you have given every ounce of yourself to the journey you felt so compelled to set upon at one point in your life.
-Own the good and the bad and everything that comes with being a small business owner, that is true entrepreneurship.
+Own the good and the bad and everything that comes with being a small business owner that is true entrepreneurship.
 That is the risks we all took.